OriOri-CCP7/oriori/README.md

 # .env

-## .env at folder oriori
-- You also needed two `.env` file in the following location:
+- You needed two `.env` file in the following locations:

 - in the `oriori` root directory
 - in the `oriori/client` directory

+**NB**: Make sure you exclude both `.env` file from your `.gitignore`, this data should be keep off from your git pull.

+## .env at folder oriori

-The `.env.example` provided gives you an example on how to use the `.env` in your root directory, as well as in the `oriori/client` folder.
-You needed to set the following in order for the app to run properly.
+The `.env.example` located at the root folder gives you the necessary variable for the project to run, use it for the `.env` in your root directory.

+The content of your `.env` in the root directory should looks something like this:-

 ```
 SECRET_KEY=
 DEBUG=